 Treatment Options for Irritable Bowel Syndrome and Functional Dyspepsia

-There are no cures for functional bowel disorders.
+There are no cures for DGBIs.
 Patients suffering from these gastrointestinal disorders will all experience abdominal pain and discomfort, but then have varying degrees of constipation, diarrhea, bloating and urgency.
 To treat effectively, it’s important for our team—which includes gastrointestinal physicians, a board-certified dietician, physical therapists, and a behavioral therapist—to understand your frequency and severity of symptoms, from being a nuisance to mapping out every bathroom from home to the workplace to avoid an accident, so we can create an individualized plan that’s right for you.

 Over-the-counter or prescription medication is an option when diet and lifestyle changes aren’t enough.
 A variety of medications are available, and your doctor will determine which medicine(s) is right for you based on your symptoms and needs.